microsoft/presidio/presidio-structured/README.md

 ## Description

 The Presidio structured package is a flexible and customizable framework designed to identify and protect structured sensitive data.
 This tool extends the capabilities of Presidio, focusing on structured data formats such as tabular formats and semi-structured formats (JSON).
+It leverages the detection capabilities of Presidio-Analyzer to identify columns or keys containing personally identifiable information (PII), and establishes a mapping between these column/keys names and the detected PII entities.
+Following the detection, Presidio-Anonymizer is used to apply de-identification techniques to each value in columns identified as containing PII, ensuring the sensitive data is appropriately protected.

 ## Installation